 As a student with low vision in Virginia public schools, I was assigned a Teacher of the Visually Impaired (TVI) to help me with accessing the general curriculum.
 My TVI took a step back and had me fight all of my own battles, saying that it was great practice for the real world.
-While I resented this in high school, I have realized that I was given an incredible opportunity to learn about many different topics related to low vision, technology, and education- leading to me developing my own website to help others.
+While I resented this in high school, I have realized that I was given an incredible opportunity to learn about many different topics related to low vision, technology, and education.
+This even lead to me developing my own website to help others.
 Here are ten lessons that my TVI taught me, in honor of Blindness Awareness Month.

 Self-advocacy is the most important skill to have